 Yes.
 Momentary or “transitory anger” is one of the most effective defenses against a terroristic threats case.
 Not every threat of violence is a terroristic threat.

-Temporary anger is common in cases involving an argument or other types of verbal disputes.
-If proven in court, transitory anger is a complete defense to the crime of terroristic threats.
+Temporary anger is common in cases involving arguments or other types of verbal disputes.
+If proven in court, transitory anger is a complete defense to the crime of terroristic threats as it negates the required “intent to terrorize” element of the offense.

 What is Transitory Anger?